Adityajain412/Yoga-AI-Web-/README.md

 # AI-Yoga

 <h1>Introduction</h1>
 I created a website using react JS to work as an AI yoga trainer to promote a healthy lifestyle amongst people.
 The website's AI backend was written using TensorflowJs and MoveNet for fast realtime and accurate pose estimation.
 The yoga trainer current;y supports 7 yoga poses.
 The website uses the camera of your device to predict your pose and counts how many seconds you can hold that pose and records your best time.
-This website is a part of bigger SyncFit App <a href="https://github.com/The-Powerpuff-Rangers/sync-fit">https://github.com/The-Powerpuff-Rangers/sync-fit</a>.
-This app and website were built in under 24 hours in HackCBS Hackathon under the health track.

 <h1> Screenshots of Website</h1>